2001 Colortex Budapest Grand Prix

 The 2001 Colortex Budapest Grand Prix was a women's tennis tournament played on outdoor clay courts in Budapest, Hungary and was part of Tier V of the 2001 WTA Tour.
-It was the seventh edition of the tournament and ran from 16 April until 22 April 2001.
+It was the sixth edition of the tournament and ran from 16 April until 22 April 2001.
 First-seeded Magdalena Maleeva won the singles title and earned $16,000 first-prize money.